namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 The method I will use to evaluate this decision is an interesting one.
 Some time ago;
 I made a very simple web app with a friend as a way to learn Django.
-This web app was basically a small site where you would post pictures of lost University IDs along with contact info.
+This web app was a small site where you would post pictures of lost University IDs along with contact info.
 Somebody who lost their ID would look this up and find the person who located it.
 We never planned on deploying it; it was an exercise to learn Django.